dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 #### &lt;time&gt;

-The `<time>` element represents an exact datetime value in the form of `yyyy-mm-ddThh:mm:ss.sssssssssssszzzzzz`.
+The `<time>` element represents an exact datetime value in the form [xsd:dateTimeStamp](https://www.w3.org/TR/xmlschema11-2/#dateTimeStamp), which is defined as `yyyy-mm-ddThh:mm:ss.sssssssssssszzzzzz`.
 The following abbreviations describe this form:

 - `yyyy`: a four-digit numeral that represents the year.
 The value cannot start with a minus (-) or a plus (+) sign.
   0001 is the lexical representation of the year 1 of the Common Era (also known as 1 AD).
 The value cannot be 0000.
 The